Skip to Content

 The full recipe with measurements is in the recipe card below.

-Potatoes boiling in a stockpot.
+Potatoes cooking in a pot.

-The potato salad dressing in a mixing bowl.
+Dressing in a bowl.

 Expert Tips